 The Planet Ocean, on the other hand, was first created in 2005 as a bigger and tougher variation on the luxury dive watch.
 This sub-collection within the Seamaster family includes even more options than the Diver 300M and features both chronograph and GMT models, with each one rated down to 600 meters and produced in sizes of between 39.5mm (37.5mm if you count the limited editions) up to 45.5mm.

-As for Breitling, its dive watch collections are much more clear cut.
+As for Breitling, its dive watch collections are much more clear-cut.
 They consist of the vintage-inspired Superocean Heritage that we’ve already covered above and the modern Superocean.
 As with the Planet Ocean watches, the mainstream Superocean models take few prisoners.
-The 29 pieces range from 36mm unisex models through to some great hulking 48mm behemoths, very much keeping in-line with Breitling’s history of producing oversized wristwatches.
+The collection ranges from 36mm unisex models through to some great hulking 48mm behemoths, very much keeping in line with Breitling’s history of producing oversized wristwatches.

 Depth ratings vary from 200m all the way to an incredible 2,000m.
 However, while they share few styling conventions among them, there are some definite similarities between the Breitling Superocean and the Omega Planet Ocean that make them ripe for a showdown.
 Below, we take a look in more detail.

 Superocean Key Features: